-Andrew Murray Scott is an established author of four published (and four self-published) novels, ten non fiction book titles and a collection of poetry.
+Andrew Murray Scott is an established author of four published (and five self-published) novels, ten non fiction book titles and a collection of poetry.
 He has an extensive record of publication of short stories, prose, book reviews and journalistic features mainly for Scottish newspapers and journals over four decades and undertakes public book events and school visits and is listed in Live Literature Scotland’s author database: https://www.scottishbooktrust.com/authors/andrew-murray-scott

-‘The Andrew Murray Scott Collection’ of books, letters and manuscripts is held by University of Dundee Archives Services:
+‘The Andrew Murray Scott Collection’ of his books, letters and manuscripts is held by University of Dundee Archives Services:

 https://archiveshub.jisc.ac.uk/search/archives/6113ef47-3f03-36f8-ae70-8340d217b611